ahmettaydinn/aydin-case-amds/README.md

 As a JS library project ui runs on react and react-dom.
 Project is coded with typescript.
 Various 3rd party packages installed for better user experience and professional UI.
 These packages are high-level but tiresome to configure.
 Necessary research and previous took part in this process.
+As a basic CI github workflow is added to run in github actions.

 ## Table of contents